farzonak0587/sep11-freedom-project/blog/entry02.md

 ### Skills

  **Time Management**
 -  Time management has been super important throughout this project.
 Since we had weekly learning logs due, I had to be really careful about how I spent my time.
-It wasn’t just about learning new stuff each week—it was about making sure I kept up with the logs, too.
+It wasn’t just about learning new stuff each week, it was about making sure I kept up with the logs, too.
 I realized that if I didn’t plan ahead, I’d be scrambling to get everything done last minute.

 - Example: Every week, I’d learn new things about Kaboom.js, but I also had to make sure I had time to write down what I learned for the log.
 I started setting aside specific time to do the logs.
 That way, I didn’t feel rushed at the end of the week.
 I learned to pace myself and keep track of my progress, which made it way less stressful.